soasis/cuneicode/documentation/source/quick.rst

 Simple Conversions
 ------------------

-Simple conversions are provided for UTF-8, UTF-16, UTF-32, :term:`execution enoding`, and :term:`wide execution encoding`.
+Simple conversions are provided for UTF-8, UTF-16, UTF-32, :term:`execution encoding`, and :term:`wide execution encoding`.
 They allow an end-user to use bit-based types.

 To convert from UTF-16 to UTF-8, use the appropriately `c8` and `c16`-marked free functions in the library: